staycanuca/polux/plugin.video.onelist/README.md

 	Linux/OpenElec/LibreElec -> ~/.kodi/addons/packages/
 2. Run Kodi and go to System -> Add-ons
 3. From Add-ons menu select -> Install from zip file
-4. Select the zip file plugin.video.iptvbulgaria.zip
+4. Select the zip file plugin.video.onelist.zip
-5. IPTV BULGARIA add-on will appear in the list of video add-on
+5. M3U playlist add-on will appear in the list of video add-on